 When enabled, all HTML files will be served without their file extension.
 For example

-file, Zola will generate a about/index.html
+if you have an about.md file, Zola will generate a about/index.html file, but you may

-will serve the file as /about
+prefer to have Vercel to serve the file as /about without its index.html suffix.

 To enable that, create a file in the root of your git repository named vercel.json